 The Berry Chocolatier

-If you love chocolate, you HAVE TO visit The Berry Chocolatier.
+If you love chocolate, you HAVE TO visit the Berry Chocolatier.
 OMG!
 Handmade boutique chocolate in all kinds of flavours.
 I don’t know what else I can say but stop here, treat yourself and forget the diet.

 I won’t beat around the bush; I love Silos Estate.
-I love catching up with Raj who was always wonderful with our group tastings.
+I love catching up with Raj who is always wonderful with our group tastings.
 All the staff are friendly, knowledgeable and helpful.

 Silos Estate also has an excellent restaurant on site built into the old silos which the property is named after.
 If you can, eat on the verandah and take in the stunning views over the vines.

-This was a stop on my Food & Wine Tours for wine tasting and lunch, and we hosted Painting in the Vineyard days here as well.
+Silos Estate was a stop on my Food & Wine Tours for wine tasting and lunch, and we hosted Painting in the Vineyard days here as well.
 Raj and the team at Silos couldn’t have been more obliging.
 Highly recommended.

 Two Figs Winery

-Drive through the gates, up the road and when you get to the top of the hill take a look at the breathtaking 360-degree views of the Shoalhaven River and out to the ocean.
+Drive through the gates and up the road and when you get to the top of the hill take a look at the breathtaking 360-degree views of the Shoalhaven River and out to the ocean.
 It is jaw-droppingly stunning!

 After you have stopped staring at the views around the property, head on in for some wine tasting.
 Two Figs Wines are delicious, and they have a range of reds, whites and dessert wines.
-All delicious and all worth tasting.

-For more information – Two Figs Winery.
+Find more information on Two Figs Winery here.

 Where to Next?

 You could end the day there with a bit of wine tasting, a delicious dinner and a lovely suite.
-Just a suggestion ...
+Just a suggestion .